What's New NEW

 Ryusuke Ohori

 Biography: Graduated from the Faculty of Economics at the University of Tokyo in 1987.
 Joined Nomura Securities in the same year and was assigned to Institutional Research and Advisory Department.
 Subsequently, Mr. Ohori worked in sell-side analyst operations, including being sent on loan to Nomura Research Institute.
 He Joined JPMorgan in 1996 as a buy-side analyst in its asset management arm.
 After leading Research Department as Head of Research, he was appointed as Chief Investment Officer of JPM Investment Division (later RDP Investment Division) in 2009.
 He retired from JPMorgan in 2017.
 He was a discussion member of the Ito Review “Competitiveness and Incentives for Sustainable Growth: Building Favorable Relationships between Companies and Investors” Project of the Ministry of Economy, Trade and Industry.
 He is a member of the steering committee of the Forum of Investors Japan.
-He is an outside director of Maeda Road Construction Co.,Ltd.
+He is an outside director of Maeda Road Construction Co.,Ltd. and an outside director of LIXIL Corporation.

 Hiromitsu Kamata